gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 }
 ```

-In GOCO contract there a only one place where reentrancy might be usable and interesting for attacker.
-It's the function `buyTokens`. `RetrancyGuard` is used, thus this function is protected against this attack.
+In GOCO contract there a only one place where reentrancy might be usable and interesting for an attacker.
+It's the function `buyTokens`. `RetrancyGuard` is used, thus **this function is protected against this attack**.
 No untrusted call are made which avoid some reetrancy attacks.

 ## Number overflow :ok_hand:

-All calculations are made through SafeMath.
-No overflow is possible.
+All calculations are made through SafeMath. **No overflow is possible.**

 ## DoS with revert :ok_hand: